 Rinse the konjac sponge well with cool water and gently squeeze the excess water out by pressing the sponge between your palms.
 Don’t twist, wring, or pull on it.

 Hang it to dry, or put it on a rack so there’s airflow.
 Alternately, you can keep the sponge in a sealed container in your fridge.
 Make sure to store it away from light and humidity.
 Right next to your steamy shower isn’t the best option.

 Every 2 weeks, place your konjac sponge in very hot (but not boiling) water for about 5 minutes to disinfect it.

-After 4-6 weeks, pitch the sponge and get a new one.
+After 4-6 weeks, dispose or compost the sponge and get a new one.
 It’s time to replace the sponge when it no longer expands properly and starts to disintegrate.